1. How do I apply for a job online?

 As a federal crown corporation, Destination Canada is owned by the Canadian government, but operates at an arm’s length from ministers and public servants.
 Our president and CEO manages the corporation’s day-to-day operations.
-A Board of Directors oversees the management and the board reports to Parliament through the Minister of Tourism, Official Languages and la Francophonie.
+A Board of Directors oversees the management and the board reports to Parliament through the Minister of Economic Development and Official Languages.

 2. I work for the another civil service (federal/provincial/municipal government) or crown corporation.
 Can I transfer my pension and benefits?